100-Kernel Weight, Kernel Volume and Kernel True Density

 MSC is the percentage of kernels with more than two cracks.

 The SCI can range from 0 to 500, with a high number indicating numerous multiple stress cracks in a sample, which is undesirable for most uses.

-In the whole kernels test, 50 grams of cleaned (BCFM-free) corn are inspected kernel by kernel.
-Cracked, broken or chipped grain, along with any kernels showing significant pericarp damage, are removed.
-The whole kernels are then weighed, and the result is reported as a percentage of the original 50-gram sample.
-Some companies perform the same test, but report the “cracked & broken” percentage.
-A whole kernels score of 97% equates to a cracked & broken rating of 3%.
+In the Whole Kernels Test, 50 grams of cleaned (BCFM-free) corn are inspected kernel by kernel.
+Cracked, broken, or chipped grain, along with any kernels showing significant pericarp damage are removed, the whole kernels are weighed, and the result is reported as a percentage of the original 50 gram sample.
+Some companies perform the same test, but report the “Cracked & Broken” percentage.
+A Whole Kernels score of 97% equates to a Cracked & Broken rating of 3%.

-The horneous (or hard) endosperm test is performed by visually rating 20 externally sound kernels, placed germ facing up, on a backlit viewing board.
+The horneous (or hard) endosperm test is performed by visually rating 20 externally sound kernels, placed germ facing up, on a light table.
 Each kernel is rated for the estimated portion of the kernel’s total endosperm that is horneous endosperm.
 Soft endosperm is opaque and will block light, while horneous endosperm is translucent.
 The rating is made from standard guidelines based on the degree to which the soft endosperm at the crown of the kernel extends down toward the germ.
 The average of horneous endosperm ratings for the 20 externally sound kernels is reported.
-Ratings of horneous endosperm are made on a scale of 70 to 100%, though most individual kernels fall in the 70 to 95% range.
+Ratings of horneous endosperm are made on a scale of 70-100%, though most individual kernels fall in the 70-95% range.

 Detection of mycotoxins in corn is complex.
 The fungi producing the mycotoxins often do not grow uniformly in a field or across a geographic area.
 As a result, the detection of any mycotoxin in corn, if present, is highly dependent upon the concentration and distribution of the mycotoxin in a lot of corn, whether a truck load, a storage bin or a rail car.